cardano-foundation/docs-cardano-org/explore-cardano/cardano-network.md

 this flow is not covered within the scheme above but will be potentially designed for better understanding.
 2. Within a node, mini-protocols communicate with each other by reading from, and writing to, a shared mutable variable, which is represented by boxes in the scheme.
 Arrows indicate whether a thread has *read* or *write* access to the shared state.

-### Addressing Network Complexities and Constraints
+### Addressing network complexities and constraints
 To design an efficient and robust networking architecture, a number of potential issues regarding complexity and constraints have been evaluated.

 **Congestion control** is one such feature and is used to deal with system overload.
 Congestion control is vital to ensure that the system is robust enough while operating high workloads.
 Within the networking design, it is common that the number of transactions that occur can be higher than the number that can be actually processed for inclusion in the blockchain.
 Therefore, it is important to ensure that the increasing rate of transaction submission into a block does not decrease the performance of blockchain.